 Other conditions which need to be ruled out if your child has joint and muscle pains are:

-How is joint hypermobility syndrome assessed?
+How are hypermobility spectrum disorders assessed?

 There are no other tests; the diagnosis is based on these findings.
 However, if your doctor still needs to rule out other conditions like arthritis then blood tests or X-rays may be needed.

-How is joint hypermobility syndrome treated?
+How are hypermobility spectrum disorders treated?

 The first aim of treatment is aimed at strengthening the muscles that need to support the hypermobile joints.
 This will improve posture, strength and fitness for most children.
 It can be difficult for young patients to persevere with this, since exercise hurts and increasing exercise hurts more.
 This can be difficult, as it involves exercising through some pain whilst recognising when to stop, since children with the condition are at greater risk of damaging their joints and muscles.